Circular motion around a regular rotating Hayward black hole

 On substituting the deviation parameter $g=0$, the aforementioned inequality reduces to the case of Kerr BH \cite{Chandrasekhar}.
-Graphical representation of the angular momentum $L$, versus negative energy $E$, is shown in Fig. \ref{NE01}.
+A graphical representation of the angular momentum $L=L_+$ , versus negative energy $E=E_+$, is shown in Fig. \ref{NE01}.
 The top panel of the graph indicates that in comparison with the standard Kerr BH, the regular rotating Hayward BH have more negative energy.
 In addition, the BH spin results in an increase of its negative energy.
 It could also be noted from the lower panel of the plot that, for a fixed value of the spin parameter $a$, the deviation parameter $g$ contribute to the negative energy, which in fact behave like the tidal charge parameter of the braneworld Kerr BH \cite{saeed}.
 This shows the strong influence of deviation parameter $g$ on negative energy $E$, of the BH.

 The mechanism of energy extraction from rotating BHs leads to the irreducible mass of the BH.
-At the point when a particle with negative energy goes into the BH, mass of the BH changes by an amount $\delta_M =E$ \cite{Abdujabbarov1}.
-There is no upper bound on $\delta_M$ as it can be increased by increasing mass of the injected particle.
+At the point when a particle with negative energy goes into the BH, the mass of the BH changes by an amount $\delta_M =E$ \cite{Abdujabbarov1}.
+There is no upper bound on, $\delta_M$ as it can be increased by increasing mass of the injected particle.
 Nevertheless, there is a lower bound on $\delta_M$ and every incident particle posses negative energy decreases the mass of the BH until its irreducible mass.
 By making use of Eq. \eqref{NE0}, we can find the lower bound of irreducible mass $\delta_M$.
-The discriminant of Eq. \eqref{NE0} vanished at horizons and as a result, we acquired the lower bound of irreducible mass \beq \delta_M=\frac{2amL}{r_+^3+a^2(2m+r_+)}. \eeq From the above equation, it is deduced that to extract energy from a BH, the incident particle must have negative angular momentum.
-Moreover, it is observed that both of the spin, as well as deviation parameter g of the BH, has great influence on irreducible mass of the BH.
+The discriminant of Eq. \eqref{NE0} vanished at horizons and as a result, we acquired the lower bound of irreducible mass

+From the above equation, it is deduced that to extract energy from a BH, the incident particle must have negative angular momentum.
+Moreover, it is observed that both of the spin, and deviation parameter $g$ of the BH, has great influence on irreducible mass of the BH.